We live in times where separation and fear between individuals and groups is widespread.

 Many of you will already be involved with groups or projects working to build stronger communities, and as you will know from experience, this is not always easy!

-As human beings, even with the best of intentions, we inevitably encounter differences between us that can lead to conflict, separation and even collapse of projects and communities.
+As human beings, even with the best of intentions, we often encounter differences between us that can lead to conflict, separation and even collapse of projects and communities.

 If you're involved with nature mentoring for children & families, culture repair in a neighborhood, or any kind of village building project, these materials are especially for you.
 And, since Designing for Peace is a large topic, we're starting with easily applicable elements in a step-by-step process.

-In this first Designing for Peace webinar series we will introduce design tools and processes for creating peaceful, supportive, resilient social systems.
+In this update of our Designing for Peace webinar series, we will introduce design tools and processes for creating peaceful, supportive, resilient social systems.

 This is the first level of a set of proven methods developed using both contemporary and ancient social technologies.
 We will provide references for further study and share first-hand experiences from those in our global network who are applying Peace Principles in modern times.

-Includes three 1.5 hour training sessions that will will help you bring more peace into your experience at home, at work, in community and with your creative collaborators
+Includes three 1 hour training sessions with Deborah and Root that will will help you bring more peace into your experience at home, at work, in community and with your creative collaborators

 Cultivating personal peace in individuals, and unity in groups.